hackerschoice/hackerschoice.github.io/segfault/youcheapfuck/index.md

 We run this service free of charge - it's how we like it to be.
 You have been using our service for a while now.
 We are no company.
 We do this in our own spare time.

-If you like this service then please show your gratitude by joining our [Telegram channel](https://t.me/thcorg) and participate in our discussions.
+If you like this service then please show your gratitude by [joining us](/ops) and participate in our discussions.
 Share your ideas, your comments and your concerns.
 Tinker with us.

 If you are a corporate or are using our service for commercial reasons or gain other financial benefits or favours then you are required to [donate some big dough](../upgrade).